dvaughn1712/opengl-osx/README.md

 How to use this:

-    1. Open the project in Xcode.
+    1. Open the project in Xcode 7+.
     2. Create a new file that is a subclass of BaseOpenGLView.
     3. Go to Main.storyboard and set the ViewController's view to the subclass that you just created.
     4. Implement the following 3 functions: